lukebepic/CriticalKit/README.md

 # CriticalKit
-Dungeons and Dragons and RPG themed onlie store.
+Dungeons and Dragons and RPG themed online store.